CMLennon/421-Lab-Notes/Lab1/Lab-1.md

 ##Introduction:

-Hi everybody, my name is Connor and I will be helping you get through 421!
+Hi everybody, my name is Connor and I will be helping you with Economics 421!

 We're going to start with a walkthrough of R.